 New legislation, including General Data Protection Regulation (GDPR), NYDFS Cybersecurity Regulation (23 NYCRR 500) and Cybersecurity Maturity Model Certification (CMMC) has been introduced to help protect consumer and corporate information.
 Lack of compliance with these regulations and breaches of data can lead to fines of up to €20 million ($22 million) in damages or four per cent of global revenue.

 The indirect consequences of a breach in security should also be considered.
-The direct financial impact and fines from non-compliance are often coupled with the loss of consumer confidence in a company or brand, which could be even more costly.
+The direct financial impact and fines from non-compliance are often compounded with the loss of consumer confidence in a company or brand, which could be even more costly.

 What changes do I need to make to my security processes?

 2. Determine how to apply the legislation.
 Be aware of all aspects of the legislation, such as any requirement to encrypt certain data and how decryption keys should be stored.
-GDPR explicitly mentions the principles of “privacy by design” and “privacy by default”.
+GDPR explicitly refers to the principles of “privacy by design” and “privacy by default”.
 Determine the parties responsible for applying this legislation.

 Comply and Secure with Authlogics

 A secure password is a foundation on which all other security initiatives are built.
 It is critical to ensure your passwords are both secure and compliant (including the fact that they do not appear in any password breaches) before adding Multi-Factor Authentication (MFA); simply adding MFA does not diminish the password security requirement.

 Password Security Management has been specifically designed to meet, and exceed NIST SP 800-63B guidelines for password compliance.
 It can be deployed in minutes on corporate network servers and enforces a compliant password policy as soon as a user changes their Windows password, without requiring any desktop software.